yiil/final-apidocs/beta/api/notebook_copynotebook.md

 | Content-Type | string | `application/json` |

 ### Request body
-In the request body, provide a JSON object with the following parameters.
+In the request body, provide a JSON object that contains the parameters that your operation needs.
+It's okay to send an empty body if none are needed.

 | Parameter	   | Type	|Description|
 |:---------------|:--------|:----------|